 Background

-Finally, the manual offers practical tools for organizing community-led campaigns, including a step-by-step campaign planning checklist, risk assessments, and advocacy strategies.
-It stresses participation, especially of women and youth, and provides links to additional resources on rights, security, and research methods.
+Finally, the manual and curriculum offer practical tools for organizing community-led campaigns, including a step-by-step campaign planning checklist, risk assessments, and advocacy strategies.
+It stresses participation, especially of women and youth, and provides links to additional resources on rights, security for human rights defenders, among others.
+By equipping communities with knowledge and tools, the manual and curriculum empower them to advocate for development that upholds transparency, human rights, and protects the environment.

 A glance at the highlights of the materials: